 |Network||Packets are sent through the same interfaces Windows uses||Interfaces are virtualized and packets are routed through a NAT gateway on Windows|

-Note that at the time of this writing, WSL2 is still not generally available.
-As such, you might run into problems.
-To replicate everything in this post, you’ll need a Windows Insiders build and to dig through Microsoft’s Github issues list to get WSL2 to work.
+At the time of this writing, WSL2 is still not generally available.
+To replicate everything in this post, you’ll need a Windows Insiders preview build and to dig through Microsoft’s Github issues list to get WSL2 to work.
 Depending on your urgency, you may be better off waiting until WSL2 goes GA.
 You've been warned!

 Setting up Windows Subsystem for Linux involves installing a Linux distribution alongside Windows 10.
 But in a way that allows the two different operating systems to interact with each other.